Vietnam.vn - Nền tảng quảng bá Việt Nam

 Regarding salaries and allowances for preschool and primary school teachers, the Minister of Home Affairs said that preschool and primary school teachers receive salaries and salary allowances based on location or job assignment as for civil servants in general.

-Teachers working in areas with particularly difficult socio-economic conditions are also entitled to: Attraction allowance; preferential allowance according to profession (70%); allowance for long-term work in particularly difficult areas; allowance (first time; money for purchasing and transporting fresh and clean water; one-time when transferring to work out of particularly difficult areas or upon retirement; payment of travel expenses; allowance for sightseeing, study, professional training); mobility allowance; allowance for teaching ethnic minority languages.
+Teachers working in areas with particularly difficult socio-economic conditions are also entitled to: Attraction allowance; preferential allowance according to profession (70%); allowance for long-term work in particularly difficult areas; allowance (first time; money for purchasing and transporting fresh and clean water; one-time when transferring work out of particularly difficult areas or upon retirement; payment of travel expenses; allowance for sightseeing, study, professional training); mobility allowance; allowance for teaching ethnic minority languages.

 Minister Pham Thi Thanh Tra assessed that although they enjoy preferential and special allowances to have a higher total income (salary and allowances) compared to other industries and professions, the lives of preschool and primary school teachers still face many difficulties.

-Therefore, the Prime Minister assigned the Ministry of Education and Training to preside over and coordinate with the Ministry of Home Affairs, the Ministry of Justice, and the Ministry of Finance to propose the development of a Government Decree regulating preferential allowances for teachers directly teaching in public educational institutions.
+Therefore, the Prime Minister assigned the Ministry of Education and Training to preside over and coordinate with the Ministry of Home Affairs, the Ministry of Justice, and the Ministry of Finance to propose the development of a Government Decree regulating preferential allowances for teachers who are directly teaching in public educational institutions.

 Source